ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 preprocessor.
 It can be used to locate cities and villages, but also mountains or other geographical locations.

+Note that this function's geolocator application needs a working internet connection.

 Parameters
   * ``cube``: the input dataset cube to extract a point from.
   * ``location``: the reference location.
 Examples: 'mount everest',